Semi Pro Sides

 Cardiff City Blue Dragons were then formed in 1981, a club run by the same owners as the famous football club and also playing at Ninian Park.
 They ran for four full seasons, from 1981 to 1985, and this was probably the most ambitious and successful out of all the attempts to bring professional club rugby into Wales.
 While the other clubs had generally failed due to lack of finances, lack of support from the governing body and travel hardships, Cardiff City had none of these problems.
 Their difficulty was keeping their attendances when the results started to go awry.
 After City chairman Bob Grogan died the other directors pulled the plug.
 For their final season the team moved to Bridgend, and struggled to field a competitive side.

 The final professional rugby league club in the 20th century was South Wales RLFC, who finished sixth in the Second Division in 1996.
 Games were played at Talbot Athletic Ground Aberavon, one game was played at Morfa Stadium Swansea against Bramley RLFC and all the games for the second half of the season were at Cardiff Arms Park.
 The first home game played at Aberavon on 31st March 1996 saw an attendance of 1,876, when the club played Hull Kingston Rovers.
 Unfortunately for South Wales they lost 70-8.
 Crowds fluctuated depending upon where the club played, and the last home game of the season saw a crowd of only 400 witness the club defeating York RLFC 20-16 at Cardiff Arms Park.
 Due to the reasonable success of the club and their geographical location the club had high hopes that it would be awarded a Super League franchise.
 A case was put forward and although it was accepted by the RFL, it was rejected by the existing Super League clubs.
-Because of small crowds and not being fast tracked into Super League the decision was made to disband the club before the start of the 1997 season.
+As funding for 1997 was based on only being in Super League. the decision was made to disband the club before the start of the 1997 season.

 The Modern Era

-In 2006 a new professional team, to be known as Celtic Crusaders entered the Rugby League National Leagues in League Two.
-Celtic Crusaders were founded in 2005 and first entered National League Two in 2006.
-After the South Wales RLFC club was wound up, rugby league continued with the introduction of Cardiff Demons the following year who played four seasons in the Senior Academy alongside teams from professional northern clubs.
+In 2006 a new professional team, Celtic Crusaders entered National League Two.
+After the South Wales RLFC club was wound up, rugby league continued with the introduction of Cardiff Demons in 1997 who played four seasons in the Senior Academy alongside teams from professional northern clubs.
 The Demons reached the Grand Final of the Academy Division Two in their second season but lost to Hunslet Hawks.
 They also had a successful Challenge Cup run in 1999-2000 where they knocked out Durham and Rochdale Mayfield before losing to Keighley Cougars.
-The club then transferred to the Rugby League Conference and their continued success inspired other clubs from around Wales to form.
-Bridgend Blue Bulls were the most successful of these.
-Since they were founded in 2003, they have won every Welsh title and two National Conference crowns.
-Celtic Crusaders was the next natural step following all of this success.
+The club then transferred to the Rugby League Conference and their continued success inspired more clubs from around Wales to form.
+Bridgend Blue Bulls were the most successful of these with Celtic Crusaders being based in Bridgend, being the next natural step.

-The development work for young Welsh players has continued in South Wales leading to the formation of new professional club South Wales Scorpions, later renamed Ironmen, who entered the Championship 1 league in 2010.
-The majority of their players are Welsh born.
-The Scorpions reached the play-offs in their inaugural season and the development has always continued and the club have now fielded or developed over 30 full Welsh internationals.
+The development work for young Welsh players continued in South Wales leading to the formation of new professional club South Wales Scorpions who entered the Championship 1 league in 2010.
+The majority of their players were Welsh born.
+The Scorpions reached the play-offs in their inaugural season when coached by future South Sydney Rabbitohs boss Anthony Seibold, the development continued at both senior and junior level and the club fielded or developed over 30 full Welsh internationals.
+The club were bought by West Wales Raiders in 2017.

 Professional Clubs Grand Final Appearances